 Sonar survey data and analysis can also be used to help sturgeon by giving developers and regulators the information they need to make decisions.
 The Commonwealth of Virginia wants to move away from using groundwater as a municipal water source and toward pulling water from rivers for that use.
 But they want to be sure that the places where they pull that water—the water intakes—have minimal effect on the environment.
 There is concern that intakes may affect free-floating eggs and larvae of spawning sturgeon and river herring.

-The Virginia Marine Resources Commission, Virginia Institute of Marine Science, NOAA Fisheries’ Greater Atlantic Regional Fisheries Office, Virginia Commonwealth University, and the developer of a project to install water intakes on the Appomattox River, and Virginia Commonwealth University are collaborating to assess fish population impacts from water withdrawals.
+The Virginia Marine Resources Commission, Virginia Institute of Marine Science, NOAA Fisheries’ Greater Atlantic Regional Fisheries Office, Virginia Commonwealth University, and the developer of a project to install water intakes on the Appomattox River are collaborating to assess how water withdrawals might affect fish populations.
 They asked NOAA to survey and analyze the habitat in the area of the Appomattox River near one of the four proposed water intake locations.
 They wanted to see if any critical habitat for Atlantic sturgeon could be found.
 The team did find some areas of boulders, rough bottom, and some gravel areas, which regulators and developers will consider as they refine plans.

 Sonar Surveys May Find Sturgeon

-Much like commercial fish finders, side-scan sonar can “see” sturgeon.
-The NOAA team did some survey work for the Virginia Commonwealth University, in part of the James River during sturgeon spawning time in 2017.
-VCU had seen a lot of sturgeon in that area and wanted to compare their fish sampling information with habitat data.
+Much like the fish finders used on fishing boats, side-scan sonar can “see” sturgeon.
+The NOAA team did some survey work for the Virginia Commonwealth University in part of the James River during sturgeon spawning time in 2017.
+VCU had encountered many sturgeon in that area and wanted to compare their fish sampling information with habitat data.
 NOAA’s sonar images showed many features that looked like fish about as big as an adult sturgeon.

 In 2018, the NOAA team was able to use a dead sturgeon to validate what a sturgeon would look like on sonar.
 They used several different sonar frequencies with the sturgeon and several depths in the water.
 Images of the dead sturgeon were remarkably similar to the fish-like features observed in the James River survey.
 The team also learned that it was easier to “see” a sturgeon with higher-frequency sonar, and when the fish were oriented parallel to the survey route.
-Of course, scientists can’t simply ask fish to face a certain way to be counted.
-So at this point this data may help with population estimates, but does not provide absolutely accurate counts.
+Scientists from Virginia Commonwealth University and Delaware State University are now using ultra-high frequency side-scan sonar systems to estimate sturgeon numbers in spawning tributaries.

 NOAA science provides needed information to help people make decisions that will help the population of Atlantic sturgeon grow.
-Sonar—and the scientists who acquire and analyze sonar data and images—plays a big role.
+Sonar and the scientists who acquire and analyze sonar data and images play a big roles in this work.